gdonval/Angelica/readme.md

         $ cd && mkdir ansible
         $ git clone git@github.com:gui-don/angelica.git ansible

 - Install a linux on the application server(s).
-Choose a root password (strong please, 16 chars).
+Choose a root password (strong please, at least 16 chars).
 It must be the same for all servers (the application servers).

 - Verify that `python` and `ssh` are installed (the application servers):

         $ sudo aptitude install python ssh

-- Verify that root connections are enabled - dont’t worry, it will be disabled by ansible (the application servers):
+- Verify that root connections are enabled - don’t worry, it will be disabled by ansible (the application servers):

 ### Installation (ansible machine) ###